Kansattica/DebianWomanEdition/README.md

 This is what I used to make my seminal [Women Will Literally Install Debian](https://www.youtube.com/watch?v=Dyz6vOn8qn8) video.

 I'll hopefully have time to make this beter later, but the end result is that you wind up a with a customized Debian ISO that boots, automatically installs to a RAM disk, and restarts to start the whole process over again.
 It's the logical endpoint of a joke I started about "women will literally install Debian" starting from the time I, a woman, installed Debian.
 (I [sell stickers](https://princess.software/order/), by the way.)
 The point here is to get philosophical.
-If women will literally install Debian, if the computer installs Debian automatically, does that make it a woman?
+Given that women will literally install Debian, if the computer installs Debian automatically, does that make it a woman?
 Makes you think.

 ### If you just want my premade ISO to play with: